hertie-data-science-lab/ds01-infra/docs-user/core-concepts/python-environments.md

 **Note:** Runtime installs are lost when container is removed.
 Add frequently-used packages to your Dockerfile.

+> `container retire` offers you the option to write newly-installed pkgs back into the image.
+This is only a half-way house, as the underlying Dockerfile remains unchanged.
 ---

 ## Selecting Python in VS Code